 Some are so stunning, in fact, they not only compete with the rides found at Disney's parks, they actually surpass them (in our humble opinion, anyhow).
-Let's count down the 11 best rides at Universal Orlando.
+Let's count down the 10 best rides at Universal Orlando.
 If you only have limited time to spend at the Florida resort, these are the ones that you should include on your itinerary.
 By the way, the following rides are located at the resort's two theme parks, Islands of Adventure and Universal Studios Florida.
 We did not include the slides and rides at the water park, Volcano Bay, in our listings.

 You might want to consider carving out at least a full two days at the resort to better experience all that it has to offer.
-To learn more about when to go, ticket deals, dining recommendations, and more, see my overview of Universal Orlando.
+To learn more about when to go, ticket deals, dining recommendations, and more, see our overview of Universal Orlando.
 If you are planning a trip to Universal Orlando, you might want to consider staying onsite at the resort's hotels.